invenia/DaskDistributedDispatcher.jl/docs/src/index.md

 ## Overview

 [`Dispatcher.jl`](https://invenia.github.io/Dispatcher.jl/latest/index.html) builds the graph of julia computations and submits jobs via the julia client to the  [`dask.distributed scheduler`](https://distributed.readthedocs.io/), which is in charge of determining when and where to schedule jobs on the julia workers.
-Thus, the computations are scheduled and executed efficiently.
+Thus, the computations can be scheduled and executed efficiently.

 ## Frequently Asked Questions